Sign-in to Account

 However, there are specific ways to prevent an odorous ant infestation.
 Make sure your windows and doors are sealed, trim shrubs and trees, keep food stored in airtight containers, and keep your kitchen surfaces and counters clean.

-Call Aptive Environmental for Ant Extermination
+Call Aptive Pest Control for Ant Extermination

 Ants are stubborn pests, building nests in your home for shelter.
 While over-the-counter products may help reduce these pests, a full-blow ant infestation typically requires a professional to perform a full ant extermination.
-Aptive Environmental controls ants in homes with professional and effective methods.
+Aptive Pest Control controls ants in homes with professional and effective methods.
 Treatment begins with a comprehensive inspection of your home by a certified pest specialist.
 We identify risk areas and customize a solution to control ants and prevent infestations in the future.
 Aptive’s year-round treatments ensure your home will be protected from ants as well as other pests throughout the year.
 Find a provider today.
-Contact Aptive Environmental today to receive a quote for pest control services.
+Contact Aptive Pest Control today to receive a quote for pest control services.

 Curated articles for you, from our pest experts.